-Gone are the days when single software vendors sold to clients monolithic systems that do a little of everything but nothing really well.
+Gone are the days when single software vendors sold to clients monolithic systems that do a little of everything but nothing really well – modularity is now the way forward.
 Clients across industries are demanding more functionality, more flexibility, and even more of a consistent user experience.

 This is especially prevalent in the financial services market where the once pipedream of a single, unified desktop for everything from customer data, market data, trading data, and various other data sources is now the expected norm.